-Our memorandum and articles of association authorizes the creation and issuance without shareholder approval preferred shares up to the maximum number of authorised but unissued shares, divided into a single class, Class A, with such designation, rights and preferences as may be determined by a resolution of our board of directors to amend the memorandum and articles of association to create such designations, rights and preferences.
+Our memorandum and articles of association authorizes the creation and issuance without shareholder approval of an unlimited number of preferred shares divided into a single class, Class A, with such designation, rights and preferences as may be determined by a resolution of our board of directors to amend the memorandum and articles of association to create such designations, rights and preferences.
 Under BVI law, all shares of a single class must be issued with the same rights and obligations.
 No preferred shares are currently issued or outstanding.
 Accordingly, our board of directors is empowered, without shareholder approval, to issue preferred shares with dividend, liquidation, redemption, voting or other rights, which could adversely affect the voting power or other rights of the holders of ordinary shares.
 The preferred shares could be utilized as a method of discouraging, delaying or preventing a change in control of us.
 Although we do not currently intend to issue any preferred shares, we may do so in the future.